 Looking for a decaffeinated spiced chai?
 Try our naturally caffeine-free Saratoga Red Chai.

-Health Benefits of Scented Tea
+Scented Black Tea